BasementKrew/revelation.io/_posts/2014-09-09-swifthttp.markdown

 ```
 param=hi&something=else&key=value
 ```
-It also supports the multi form spec for file upload.

 This fully supports Arrays, Dictionaries, Strings, and Ints.
 There is also an included `JSONRequestSerializer` that can be used if the parameters need to be embed in the HTTP body as JSON.
 The output would look like so: